-- A written description of previous experiences with children and adolescents.
-This is a two to three paragraph document separate from the resume.
+- A written description of previous experiences with children and youth.
+This is a two- to three-paragraph document, separate from the resume.

 - A 500-word essay, 12 point Times New Roman font, double-spaced, one-inch margins, and titled, in response to the following prompt: "Select and describe one significant learning experience from your life.
 Identify what you learned and explain how it will contribute to your work as a teacher."
-(Note: This may also count as an additional submission material under requirement #5 above.)
+(Note: This may also count as an additional submission material under requirements listed above.)

-C&I Graduate Program Teaching Assistantships are incredibly competitive, due to the limited positions available at both the Master's and Doctoral level.
-TA applications are only accepted during the March 1st deadline for the following academic year.
-Please contact the C&I Graduate Program Co-Coordinators for more information.
+Graduate Program Teaching Assistantships are incredibly competitive, due to the limited positions available at both the Master's and Doctoral level.
+TA applications are only accepted during the February 15 deadline for the following academic year.
+Please contact the Graduate Program Coordinator for more information.

 Teacher Education Services